 The Holyland Catholic School (HCS) is the longest, continuously operating, consolidated parochial school system in the Archdiocese of Milwaukee.
 While HCS is located in the quaint town of Johnsburg, children from all across the “Holyland” villages (check out the Wikipedia page for the whole history!) attend HCS.
-HCS has contributed to the history of the area for over 40 years.
+Catholic schools in the Holyland parishes have contributed to the history of the area for over 170 years.

 Providing a Foundation of Faith, Respect, and Life Long Learning.